-1 = Interrupt-on-Change enabled on the pin for a positive going edge.
-IOCAFx bit and IOCIF flag will be set upon detecting an edge.
+- 1 = Interrupt-on-Change enabled on the pin for a positive going edge.
+IOCAFx bit and IOCIF flag will be set upon detecting an edge. - 0 = Interrupt-on-Change disabled for the associated pin

-REGISTER 15-2: IOCAN: INTERRUPT-ON-CHANGE PORTA NEGATIVE EDGE REGISTER u = Bit is unchanged x = Bit is unknown -n/n = Value at POR and BOR/Value at all other Resets bit 5-0 IOCAN<5:0>: Interrupt-on-Change PORTA Negative Edge Enable bits
+REGISTER 15-2: IOCAN: INTERRUPT-ON-CHANGE PORTA NEGATIVE EDGE REGISTER bit 5-0 IOCAN<5:0>: Interrupt-on-Change PORTA Negative Edge Enable bits